The Presentation class

 - letter(self: Presentation, i: int) Letter

-After checking that i is in the range \([0, n)\), where \(n\) is the length of the alphabet, this function returns the letter of the alphabet in position i.
+- Get a letter in the alphabet by index. - After checking that i is in the range \([0, n)\), where \(n\) is the length of the alphabet, this function returns the letter of the alphabet in position i. - Parameters:

 - Returns: